heilcheng/openevals/web/README.md

-# Gemma Benchmark Web Platform
+# Benchmark Suite Web Platform

-A web-based interface for the Gemma Benchmark evaluation suite, designed to facilitate systematic evaluation and comparison of large language models across standardized benchmark tasks.
+A web-based interface for the LLM evaluation framework, designed for systematic benchmarking and comparison of large language models.

 ## Overview